 At the heart of many live-streaming setups is the software OBS, or “Open Broadcaster Software”.
 OBS is the most commonly used free and open-source software for video recording and live streaming.

 This article explains everything you need to know to start using OBS to live stream.
 From the basic setup, to nailing audio inputs and outputs, and getting creative with your live stream experience.
+But for a simpler option, you can also go live straight from your web browser via Live studio, without the need for OBS or any third-party software at all.
+You can read about how to do that in this article.

 Requirements for OBS